Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Cellular network

 For any $z \in \Omega_{cir}$, triangle $\Delta(z)$ consists of vertices $z,z+\omega,z+\omega+1$.
 Note that each triangle contains one vertex from each of the cosets, $\Omega_{cir}$, $\Omega_{sq}$ and $\Omega_{dia}$.

-We say that a triangle is in state $S_i$ if exactly $i$ of the messages of the triangle are assigned to transmitters within the triangle, $0\leq i\leq3$.
-Let ${\cal S}_i$ denote the set of all triangles in state $S_i$ and ${\cal SS}_1$ denote the set of all self serving nodes belonging to triangles in state ${S}_1$.
 We refer to a node as a self serving node if the message to the receiver corresponding to the node is assigned to its own transmitter.
 We refer to a node as an outsider node if no message within its triangle is assigned to its transmitter, and also its message is not assigned within its triangle.
-Let ${\cal O}$ denote the set of all outsider nodes.
+Let $\cal O$ denote the set of outsider nodes given by,

+Without loss of generality, we assume that $|{\cal T}_j|=1, \forall j \in [K]$.
+Note that if the message of a particular receiver is not assigned to any transmitter, then the per user DoF cannot be increased if we assume that the message is assigned to any of the transmitters.
+We say that a triangle is in state $S_i$ if exactly $i$ of the messages of the triangle are assigned to transmitters within the triangle, $0\leq i\leq3$.
+Let ${\cal S}_i$ denote the set of all triangles in state $S_i$.
+Let ${\cal SS}_1$ denote the set of all self serving nodes belonging to triangles in state ${S}_1$.
+More precisely,

 Note that every triangle in state $S_0$ consists of three outsider nodes, every triangle in state $S_1$ has at least one outsider node, and a triangle in state $S_2$ may contain an outsider node.

-We also define a middle triangle which is formed by the connected nodes of three different neighboring triangles.
+We also define a middle triangle, as a triangle that is formed by the connected nodes of three different neighboring triangles.
 Middle triangles are triangles of the form $\{\Delta(z) : z \in \Omega_{dia}\}$.
 We say that a triangle is associated with a node if the node belongs to the triangle.
 If $z \in \Omega_{dia}$, the middle triangle associated with vertex $z$ is $\Delta(z)$.
 If $z \in \Omega_{sq}$, the middle triangle associated with vertex $z$ is $\Delta(z-\omega)$.
 If $z \in \Omega_{cir}$, the middle triangle associated with vertex $z$ is $\Delta(z-\omega-1)$.
 For any vertex $a$, we denote the middle triangle associated with it as $M_a$.
 Note that each vertex is associated with exactly one main triangle and one middle triangle.
 We note that the definition of an outsider node is with respect to the main triangle associated with the node and not the middle triangle associated with it.